dombrant/100-days-of-code/r1-log.md

 ### R1D56 (February 28th, 2018)
 Today I got a couple of snippets set up in Atom and Sublime.
 One for declaring a basic HTML document, and another for my custom CSS reset.
 I also got my portfolio page with a banner image set up.
 Next up, I'll be designing the header.

+### R1D57 (March 1st, 2018)
+I missed getting any coding done today.
+I'm gonna focus on finding of some time to work on my portfolio this weekend.